ShrekMan293/Brass/SYNTAX.md

 }
 ```
 ##### Compile Time Functions
 Some functions need to be run with max precision
 Compile time functions allow them to be converted to binary during compilation to run faster at runtime
 - Could slow down compilation

 ```
 precomp func time() {
-    print std::time;
+    print extern time;
 }
 ```
 ##### Entry Function